-Course Content: We have a Quercus course page for sections LEC5101 of this course.
-All lecture slides, any recordings and materials will be posted on this Quercus course page.
-Further, any important announcements will also be posted in Quercus.
-Please make sure to check it regularly.
+Course Content: All lecture slides, recordings and materials will be posted on the Quercus course page for each lecture section.
+Furthermore, any important announcements will also be posted in Quercus.
+Please make sure to check it regularly so you don't miss anything.